rohankant/PolicyComposer/README.md

 ![image](https://github.com/rohankant/PolicyComposer/assets/85503948/a1341d17-bdbc-42c7-9a97-11b96e07c61c)<br><br><br><br>
 # How to run this code:
 Download the entire project in a folder<br>
-update the Database location and insurance documents location in app.py <br>
+update the Database location in app.py <br>
 ```
 pip install Flask
 pip install Flask-SQLAlchemy